frblondin/LightCollections/README.md

 | README.md |
 |:---|

-# What does LightCollections is used for?
+# What is LightCollections used for?

 The .Net Framework provides powerful generic collections (List<T>, Dictionary<TKey, TValue>) but their memory management can become really bad when dealing with high volumes of data.